kgxsz/flow/README.md

 - The project will now be tracking the progress.

 ## Local development setup
-- Install Shadow CLJS with `npm install -g shadow-cljs`.
+- Start the Clojurescript repl in Emacs Cider with `cider-jack-in-cljs`.

 ## Deployment